hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 opportunity to collect the content of a zone by eavesdropping on network connections.
 The DNS Transaction Signature (TSIG) mechanism is specified to restrict direct zone transfer to authorized clients only, but it does not add confidentiality.
-This document specifies the use of TLS, rather than clear text, to prevent zone content collection via passive monitoring of zone transfers:
+This document specifies the use of TLS, rather than clear text, to prevent zone content collection via passive monitoring of zone
-XFR-over-TLS (XoT).
-Additionally, this specification updates RFC1995, RFC5936 and RFC7766.
+transfers: XFR-over-TLS (XoT).
+Additionally, this specification updates RFC1995 and RFC5936 with respect to efficient use of TCP connections, and RFC7766 with respect to the recommended number of connections between a client and server for each transport.

 {mainmatter}

 # Introduction

-DNS has a number of privacy vulnerabilities, as discussed in detail in [@!I-D.ietf-dprive-rfc7626-bis].
+DNS has a number of privacy vulnerabilities, as discussed in detail in [@I-D.ietf-dprive-rfc7626-bis].
 Stub client to recursive resolver query privacy has received the most attention to date, with standards track documents for both DNS-over-TLS (DoT) [@!RFC7858] and DNS-over-HTTPS (DoH) [@RFC8484], and a proposal for DNS-over-QUIC [@I-D.ietf-dprive-dnsoquic].
-There is ongoing work on DNS privacy requirements for exchanges between recursive resolvers and authoritative servers [@I-D.ietf-dprive-phase2-requirements] and some suggestions for how signaling of DoT support by authoritatives might work.
+There is ongoing work on DNS privacy requirements for exchanges between recursive resolvers and authoritative servers [@I-D.ietf-dprive-phase2-requirements] and some suggestions for how signaling of DoT support by authoritative nameservers might work.
 However, there is currently no RFC that specifically defines recursive to authoritative DNS-over-TLS (ADoT).

-[@!I-D.ietf-dprive-rfc7626-bis] established that stub client DNS query transactions are not public and needed protection, but on zone transfer [@!RFC1995] [@!RFC5936] it says only:
+[@I-D.ietf-dprive-rfc7626-bis] established that stub client DNS query transactions are not public and needed protection, but on zone transfer [@!RFC1995] [@!RFC5936] it says only: